 Getting There: Melbourne Airport is about 25 kilometres from the city centre.
-Melbourne is easy to explore with the user-friendly tram, train and bus networks, or on foot.
-An excellent train and tram system knits Melbourne together.
+Easy to explore, the city is knitted together with a user-friendly tram system, along with a simple train and bus networks, however the best way to explore is on foot.